Jodenee/Voyager/docs/Reference/Webhook.md

 ### SendMessage(content, embeds, queue, waitForMessage, optionalSendMessageInfo)
 Sends a message to the webhook's channel.
 Returns a tuple containing 2 items, an optional [*Message*](Message.md) instance and a table of type [*RequestStatus*](#requeststatus).

-???+ Info "Default Parameter Values"
+???+ info "Default Parameter Values"
     queue: `true`

     waitForMessage: `false`

-???
-Info
+??? info
     If both `queue` and `waitForMessage` are true, a message object will NOT be returned.

     If `queue` is true, RequestStatus.RatelimitInformation **WILL** be null.